RealBenTen10/AIforRobots/README.md

 # Exercises for AI for Robots 2025

 ## Task 3.2
-Clone the whole repository or just the [JupyterNotebook] (task3.ipynb).
+Clone the whole repository or just the [JupyterNotebook](task3.ipynb).
 If you haven't used JupyterNotebook before, make sure to install all necessary packages and extensions for your IDE.
 JupyterNotebook runs best inside a virtual environment on PyCharm (according to my experience).
 When everything is installed, simply click on "Run all" (looks like two play buttons) and the code should be executed.